pnpm monorepo quick start

 Notice the workspace

 here, it means the core package is installed from the workspace, not npm registry.
-Then we can import the core's file in web packages:

 Conclusion